cs-plus-plus/Celebrity-Lab/README.md

 - Learn the rules of the Celebrity game and brainstorm a computer-based implementation.
 - Identify necessary classes, instance variables, and methods for the game.
 - Design a `play` method for the game class.
+- Write unit tests for the initial setup and method design.

 ### **Activity 2: The Celebrity Class**
 - Create the `Celebrity` class with appropriate constructors and methods.
 - Understand the purpose of constructors and how they are used in class initialization.
-- Write tests to verify the correct functionality of the `Celebrity` class.
+- Write unit tests to verify the correct functionality of the `Celebrity` class.

 ### **Activity 3: Putting It All Together**
 - Integrate the `Celebrity` class into the `CelebrityGame`.
 - Set up GUI components including `StartPanel` and `CelebrityPanel`.
-- Implement methods like `prepareGame`, `validateCelebrity`, `validateClue`, `addCelebrity`, `play`, `getCelebrityGameSize`, `processGuess`, and `sendClue`.
+- Implement methods like `prepareGame`, `validateCelebrity`, `validateClue`, `addCelebrity`, and `play`.
+- Write unit tests to validate GUI integration and game behavior.

 ### **Activity 4: Extending the Celebrity Class**
 - Extend the `Celebrity` class by creating a subclass (e.g., `LiteratureCelebrity`).
 - Add attributes and behaviors specific to the subclass.
 - Update the GUI to support the new subclass.

-### **Activity 5: Open-Ended Activity**
-- Work collaboratively to create a program involving a superclass and at least one subclass.
-- Utilize polymorphism by overriding methods in the subclass.
-- Implement and test the program, then answer reflective questions on the implementation process.
+- Write unit tests to validate inheritance and subclass behavior.

 ## Project Structure